Skip to main content

 Additionally, it refers to the design and layout of the network, including the various components and their interconnections.

-This architecture defines how the network transmits and receives data, connecting devices and facilitating communication.
+This architecture defines how the network transmits and receives data, connects devices, and facilitates communication.

 Moreover, it encompasses the hardware, software, protocols, and standards that govern the functioning of the network.